 - Does the employee appear to be motivated by the tasks at work?

-An employee who is not motivated at work is a waste of resources.
-Employee motivation is one of the biggest issues organizations are facing across the globe.
-There is a difference between a happy employee and a motivated employee.
-Asking this question will give you the exact answer.
+A demotivated employee at work is wasting resources.
+Employee motivation is one of the most significant issues faced by organizations across the globe.
+It’s important to note there is a difference between a happy employee and a motivated employee, though they can often overlap.

-- How does the employee demonstrate that he is motivated and committed to the success of the organization?
+- How does the employee demonstrate that they are motivated and committed to the success of the organization?

 Action speaks louder than words.
-Is an employee showing positive signs at work, is he/she motivated enough to show up to work?
+Is an employee showing definite signs of motivation at work?
 These signs demonstrate if an employee is committed enough to work in the organization or not.

 - Have you experienced any difficulties while handling the motivation level of the employee?